The 3rd novel in my Aliens & Latte series on track for June 2024 release

 Exiled from Earth, Jack is making a living running a cafe on a distant planet at the edge of the galaxy.
 That is, until marauding space pirates start raiding the galactic trade routes.
 It looks like Jack is soon to be out of business, out of money, and with war spreading he’s unable to return to Earth.

 But help comes from a very unlikely person – Donna, his ex-girlfriend.
-She’s finally learned how to fly an old spaceship that’s been hidden in the woods behind her farm, and agrees to help Jack out.
+She’s finally learned how to fly an old spaceship that’s been hidden in the woods behind her farm (since book #1), and agrees to help Jack out.

 As much as Jack really, really, doesn’t want to go back out into space, he also has no other options.